xebialabs-community/howto/argoRollouts/README.md

    <br/>System defaults from the unix host will be picked where not specified.
 1. Import the template for BlueGreen deployment found  [here](https://github.com/xebialabs-community/howto/raw/master/argoRollouts/templates/Argo%20Rollouts_%20BlueGreen%20Deployment.xlr)
 1. Create the following global variables in Release
-    * bluegreen.rollout-name - guestbook-canary-rollout
+    * blue-green.rollout-name - guestbook-canary-rollout
-    * bluegreen.container-name- guestbook-container
+    * blue-green.container-name- guestbook-container
-    * bluegreen.current-image - xldevdocker/guestbook:blue
+    * blue-green.current-image - xldevdocker/guestbook:blue
 1. Make sure that the rollout tasks in the template have the 'Rollout Config' and 'Host' selected.
 1. To update a new image, create New Release, specify the new image xldevdocker/guestbook:green and start it.
 1. Assign and complete manual tasks where required.
 Choose to promote or abort rollout as desired.